cytan299/tribahtinov/README.md

 me to achieve collimation with minimal arbitrariness.
 This is the goal that I wanted!

+## Use on RCs and Newtonians

+The contribution from the community at Cloudy Nights has been tremendous!
+I had only thought of using the Tri-Bahtinov on my SCT, but users like Richard (alias "frantolmy") and Satoru Takagi (alias "Psittacula") have shown that the Tri-Bahtinov also works on RCs and Newtonians.
+Please see their posts [here](https://www.cloudynights.com/topic/536410-a-tri-bahtinov-mask-for-sct-collimation-and-focusing/)

 ## Directory structure

 * **ponoko** My Tri-Bahtinov mask that can be sent to